-Despite all the running around during the holidays, this is a wonderful opportunity to teach your kids responsibility.
-An invaluable trait, responsibility is often learned by doing certain tasks that require initiative, persistence, caring for others, sharing the workload and accountability.
+The holidays are a great way to tach your kids responsibility.
 The earlier the kids learn to be responsible, the better off they will be in their personal and professional lives.
 Here are a few activities you can encourage your children to explore over the winter break:

 1. Identify a local not-for-profit organization where kids can volunteer.
 There is no shortage of organizations that support all sorts of causes—from hunger to the environment, to abuse and education.
 Try to match your children’s interest with the organization’s mission so they can put their passion to work.
 Helping others is a great way to learn responsibility: If you don’t do your job, others will suffer.